Sign up for updates

 October 2024: Adani pulls its bond due to insufficient investor interest

-These revelations culminated in Adani’s withdrawal of its planned $1.2 billion U.S. dollar-denominated green bond issuance in October 2024.
+These revelations culminated in Adani’s withdrawal of its planned $1.2 billion U.S. dollar-denominated bond issuance in October 2024.
 The bond was intended to tap into sustainability-focused capital, but as evidence of financial misconduct, corruption, deception and greenwashing mounted, the conglomerate couldn’t get enough investors interested to raise over $1 billion in capital.

 A warning investors can’t ignore